Video appears to show Russian soldier castrating Ukrainian prisoner

 “People should know what #Russia is doing!”

-Kyiv’s prosecutor general’s office has since announced it has launchds investigation into the video, while its Ministry of Foreign Affairs called on the International Criminal Court to launch a probe.
+Kyiv’s prosecutor general’s office has since announced it has launchded an investigation into the video, while its Ministry of Foreign Affairs called on the International Criminal Court to launch a probe.

 “Ukraine strongly condemns the brutal war crimes committed by the servicemen of the Russian Federation against Ukrainian prisoners of war, particularly horrible cases of torture, physical abuse, inhuman treatment, wilfully causing great suffering or serious injury to body or health and wilful killing of Ukrainian prisoners of war,” the department said in a statement.